pulp-platform/pulp-sdk/README.md

 Take the *master* branch of the SDK if you want a stable branch with the latest features.
 The branch *integration* can be taken to get more recent features but may not be fully stable.

-Note that by default the SDK will fetch other modules using HTPPS.
+Note that by default the SDK will fetch other modules using HTTPS.
 In case you prefer to use SSH, you can define this environment variable:

     $ export PULP_GITHUB_SSH=1